This week I have been present at three events where Personal Branding and LinkedIn have been the protagonists.

 - One-way video preview for job seekers

-Find out more about LinkedIn
+To learn more about LinkedIn

-I can help you work your value proposition.
+I can help you work on your value proposition.
 Very soon you will see in this same blog a specific service.

-- Alex Lopez, specialized in social selling and Linkedin for business, author of the book Digital customer, digital seller and of your own blog.
+- Alex Lopez, specialized in social selling and Linkedin for business, author of the book Digital customer, digital seller and your own blog.

-- Alfredo Vela, social media manager, consultant, Lecturer, author of the blog Tics and Training.
+- Alfredo Vela, social media manager, Consultant, Lecturer, author of the blog Tics and Training.